-The Buddha emphasised in his teaching.
-He told us to concern for each other, to help each other.
-On one occasion, he helped clean the sores of a sick man who was deserted by his companions.
+The Buddha emphasized this in his teaching.
+He told us to be concerned for each other and help each other.
+On one occasion, he helped clean the sores of a sick man deserted by his companions.

-Buddhists hold that there is no distinction of class, race, nor that of man and animals.
-As Buddhism upholds the equality of all beings, so it does not approve of killing.
+Buddhists hold that there is no distinction between class, race, or that man and animals.
+Buddhism upholds the equality of all beings, so it does not approve killing.

 The Buddha laid stress on self-reliance.
-He said that everyone has the Buddha-nature and everyone can become a Buddha provided he practices diligently.
+He said everyone has a Buddha nature and can become a Buddha, provided he practices diligently.

 14. Karma and Rebirth